Building Awareness

 Trump’s remarks dismisses the importance of renewable energy—an industry that has created thousands of good-paying union jobs and represents a critical part of the future for laborers.
 From building wind farms to maintaining infrastructure, this work isn’t just about clean energy; it’s about securing stable, long-term employment for our members.

-"We don't want windmills in this country.
-We're putting an order out, I've already sort of done it."
+Trump: "We don't want windmills in this country.
+We're putting an order on it.
+I've already sort of done it.
+We don't want windmills ... you know what else people don't like?
+Those massive solar fields." pic.twitter.com/LnH32Xrp2g

 Fact Check